-Petroleum engineers are concerned with the design, development and promotion of front-end engineering applications and technologies required in the exploration, drilling, production and management of oil and gas reservoirs both onshore and offshore , whilst giving due consideration to health, safety and environment.
+Petroleum engineering is concerned with the design and development of front-end engineering technologies required in the exploration and extraction of oil and gas reservoirs.

-Petroleum Engineers work with geologists and other engineers to ensure safe recovery, processing, transportation, transmission, and utilisation of petroleum products often in very challenging environments.
-In addition to the technical petroleum engineering skills, petroleum engineers learn and develop skills in project management, project economics and environmental impact assessment.
-It is not surprising therefore that petroleum engineers are highly sought after by major energy and non-energy companies around the world, and are amongst the best paid compared to other engineering disciplines.
+Petroleum engineers work with geologists and other engineers to ensure the safe recovery, processing, transportation, transmission, and utilisation of petroleum products often in challenging environments.
+In addition to the technical petroleum engineering skills, petroleum engineers learn skills in project management, project economics and environmental impact assessment.
+It is unsurprising therefore that petroleum engineers are highly sought after by both energy and non-energy companies worldwide, and are amongst the best-paid compared to other engineering disciplines.